karthik30018/NodeJS/Notes.md

 - Always respect all HTTP request.
 - Eg. Instead of patch request don't use post request to update the existing entry.

+### Day 5

+## Building a REST API's using NODE JS and EXPRESS JS

+- Refer Task.txt contains the details of route which i am creating.
+- For data visit the website named [Mokaroo](https://www.mockaroo.com/)
+- Refer server.js for the code
+- Created a middleware to handle incomming data from the browser.

+## POSTMAN

+- To test the API routes

+# Status

+- 200 - ALL OK